 A number of incidents involving the injury or death of trespassers in high voltage substations has resulted in changes to the standards for substation fencing.
-These changes were incorporated into the substation fencing requirements detailed in the NATIONAL GUIDELINES FOR PREVENTION OF UNAUTHORISED ACCESS TO ELECTRICITY INFRASTRUCTURE published by the Energy Networks Association (ENA Guidelines).
+These changes were incorporated into the substation fencing requirements detailed in the National Guideline for Prevention of Unauthorised Access To Electricity Infrastructure published by the Energy Networks Association (ENA).